xamarin/xamarin-forms-samples/UserInterface/ListView/Interactivity/README.md

 ---
-name: 'Xamarin.Forms ListView Sample: Interactivity'
+name: 'Xamarin.Forms - Xamarin.Forms ListView Sample: Interactivity'
 description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement interactivity in ListView.
-Implementations for XAML and C provided.
-Context Actions Pull-to-Refresh Taps Selection'
+Implementations for XAML and C...'
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: